landlock

 }

-The Landlock configuration describes the desired set of landlockable operations to be restricted and the constraints on it (e.g. best effort mode).
+The Landlock configuration describes the desired set of landlockable operations to be restricted and the constraints on it (e.g., best effort mode).

 func MustConfig

-func MustConfig(args ...interface{}) Config
+func MustConfig(args ...any) Config

 MustConfig is like NewConfig but panics on error.